briankim113/Introduction-to-Interactive-Media/README.md

 This is a repository for all my projects for Intro to IM course at NYU Abu Dhabi.

 **Assignment List**
+Mar 5 - Midterm: show off everything you have learned so far and create a creative, physical platform!

 Feb 25 - Make a musical instrument using tone and a servo.